8 Causes of Miscommunication and Misunderstanding

 Not taking ideas personally is made easier by the meta-belief that holding certain beliefs does not make you a better person.Peter Boghossian

 Give people time.
 Even if you don't identify with your ideas anymore, others will.
 So don't expect to change their minds in a day.
-Let your ideas settle in; in time people will find the logic in your argument.
+Allow time for ideas to settle in and for people to discover the logic in an argument.